 Self-catering is possible if required - in our camp kitchen is a large fridge where you can store food items, and cupboard space for dry goods.
 Best, bring a sturdy plastic box to store personal items.
 We usually offer small veggie boxes at our kitchen at an affordable rate, so you can cook your own meals, depending on what’s in season in our gardens at the time.
 Definitely bring some snacks, coffee & teas, and perhaps some cereal or breakfast things if you do not want to eat a cooked breakfast every day.
 We also make fresh juices and smoothies to order, from $12/ltr.

 Is there free time to relax?

 The Krishna Village YTT is structured to give you the right balance of practical learning, karma yoga and physical activities, structured and self study time and free time to explore the surrounds, head to the beach, or read a book in a hammock.
 You will need to prepare for the assessment tasks needed to be a competent and safe yoga teacher, which is factored in to your daily schedule.
-There is one full day off a week, and usually one free weekend mid-course.
+There is one full day off per week (usually Saturdays), and Sundays are usually dedicated study days.
 One of the many benefits of an immersion course like ours is that you don’t have to do relentless 12 hour days and then work remotely without a break – instead, you can work at a steady pace with plenty of time and space to absorb and integrate your learnings.